oxremy/EyeLube/.notes/meeting_notes.md

         - **Settings Access**: Option to open the preferences window for fade speed or opacity control.

 #### **b.
 Screen Fading Logic (Core Functionality)**
 - **Screen Fader**: A class that controls the fading process.
-It communicates with macOS’s system frameworks to darken the screen by overlaying a translucent black layer over the entire screen.
+It communicates with macOS's system frameworks to darken the screen by overlaying a translucent black layer over the entire screen.
 This layer will use a smooth transition to fade in/out.
     - **Components**:
         - **Fade Method**: Gradually darkens the screen by altering the opacity of the overlay.
         - **Toggle State**: Tracks whether the screen is currently faded in or out and toggles the fade state.